-A blend of 2-strand- and 4-strand rope braids leads to a truly artful style you can surprise your friends or special someone with.
-Adorned with pieces of baby’s breath, this can be worn even to a wedding.
-Creating loose curls with a heated tool and forming four separate twists that lead into one larger braid is what it takes to achieve this old world glamour.
+A blend of 2-strand and 4-strand rope braids creates a truly artful style you can surprise your friends or someone special with.
+Adorned with pieces of baby’s breath, this can even be worn to a wedding.
+Creating loose curls with a heated tool and forming four separate twists that lead into one larger braid is what it takes to achieve this old-world glamour.

 This delicate rope braid hairstyle is lovely and interesting from all angles.
-It adopts many elements and resorts to different textures along with highlighted hair color, but still doesn’t seem overwhelming.
+It adopts many elements and includes different textures along with highlighted hair color, but still doesn’t seem overwhelming.

-With so many varieties to choose from, figuring out how to do a rope braid is the easy part!
+With so many varieties to choose from, learning the technique for rope braids is the easy part!
 This braided style is a unique twist on classic braided looks, and it’s appropriate for many different occasions.
-Remember, adding accessories or color to your braid styles is a great way to take your style from mundane to a masterpiece!
+Remember, adding accessories or color to your braid styles is a great way to take your style from mundane to masterpiece!